DecyHanley/RMP-I/README.md

-Rich Media Programming I

-Repo for Feathers And Starling Apps created in RMP I
+Repo for Apps created using the Feathers and Starling Frameworks in Adobe Flash Pro for Rich Media Programming I @LSAD Clonmel